To Shelter or Not in Winter.

 In the 17 Years we have been Involved with Swans, I only know

 ONE that was Killed in a Summer Storm.
 A Pair of Swans were put in a Shed to Protect them during a Nasty Storm.
-Shelter Swans Sadly, a Tree Fell on the Shed and Killed the Female.
+Sadly, a Tree Fell on the Shed and Killed the Female.
 So Sad…

 AGAIN a Judgment Call..